565059/ai-chatbot-aws/README.md

 ## 🤔 Generative AI with RAG

-A [**ReAct Agent**](https://react-lm.github.io/ "Go to ReAct Agent explanation") AI type has been implemented, utilizing the [**Retrieval Augmented Generation (RAG)**](https://aws.amazon.com/what-is/retrieval-augmented-generation/ "Go to RAG explanation") technique to provide accurate and up-to-date responses.
+A [**ReAct Agent**](https://react-lm.github.io/ "Go to ReAct Agent explanation") has been implemented, utilizing the [**Retrieval Augmented Generation (RAG)**](https://aws.amazon.com/what-is/retrieval-augmented-generation/ "Go to RAG explanation") technique to provide accurate and up-to-date responses.
 This agent interacts with two key tools:

 * **Knowledge Base Tool**: we first create the knowledge base using **Amazon Titan Embeddings** as the embeddings model and **Pinecone** as the vector database in which the indexed embeddings will be stored.
 Then, we create the knowledge base tool using the `create_retriever_tool` method from **LangChain** transforming our retriever into a `Tool` object so that the agent can access it and execute it.